ImtiazVision/Java/Notes.md

 ## Method Overriding :

 **Method Overriding** : The process of redefining a parent class's method in a subclass is known as method overriding.
 It allows a child class to implement its own customized method that is already offered by the parent class.
+One of the cool things about this process is that without altering the parent class methods, the derived classes can provide their own specialized implementations for inherited methods.